balajikrs/Demo/readme.md

  # Initial Commands know are
   * git clone
   * git add .
+      - "." to track all of the folder
+      - else we can give a file names or folder after "git add"
   * git commit -m "message desc"
   * git push
   * git pull